cosmos/cosmos-sdk/CONTRIBUTING.md

 * Participate in all or almost all ADR discussions, both on GitHub as well as in bi-weekly Architecture Review meetings
-* Be active contributors to the SDK, and furthermore should be continuously making substantial contributions to the project's codebase, review process, documentation and ADRs
+* Be active contributors to the Cosmos SDK, and furthermore should be continuously making substantial contributions to the project's codebase, review process, documentation and ADRs
 * Have stake in the Cosmos SDK project, represented by:
     * Being a client / user of the Comsos SDK